 Undergraduate awards are awarded by the HETAC or Higher Education Institutes.

 3rd level Graduates are qualified for a wide range of occupations, and their education prepares them for roles involving specific skills, and for coordinating, supervising, managing, or training others.
 Examples include accountants, sales managers, computer programmers, teachers, chemists, environmental engineers, criminal investigators, and financial analysts.

-This course addresses the demand in modern industry for an integrated multi-skilled, flexible maintenance technologist, with expertise in the fields of electrical, mechanical, fluid power and computer applications.
+The Engineering System Maintenance programme was specifically designed to meet the increasing demands on maintenance technologists.
+The function of maintenance engineering personnel has changed in the past two decades This has lead to a demand in modern industry for an integrated multi-skilled, flexible maintenance technologist, with expertise in the complementary disciplines of electrical, mechanical , fluid power and computer applications.

 |To view the Leaving Certificate minimum entry requirements for this course, Click Here [Source: Qualifax]

 To view Mature Entry requirements, or alternative requirements, please visit Qualifax or the Colleges' website from the links available in the Course Details section above.

 PLC courses leading to the following QQI Major Awards may be used for entry into this course.Search for PLC Courses offering these awards